righettod/code-snippets-security-utils/README.md

 # Usage

-👨‍💻The repository can be open directly into [Intellij IDEA](https://www.jetbrains.com/idea/download).
+👨‍💻 The repository can be open directly into [Intellij IDEA](https://www.jetbrains.com/idea/download).

-💻Maven command to run all the unit tests:
+💻 Maven command to run all the unit tests:

 ```shell
 $ mvn clean test